 Eco-tourism, sustainable travel – these are trendy Instagram buzz words and hashtags.
+But what does it mean to be a regenerative tourist?

 Ask yourself: are you a thoughtful, educated, respectful, beneficial visitor?

-Do you leave only footprints and good will, and some local economic stimulus in your wake?
+Do you leave only footprints and goodwill, and some local economic stimulus, in your wake?

 With this tourism boon, visitors need to be more conscientious consumers of travel, so that future generations may enjoy the same amazing destinations.
-We need to foster goodwill, and sustainable habits, when we land in a foreign place, especially those with suffering economies.
+We need to foster goodwill and sustainable habits, when we land in a foreign place, especially those with suffering economies.
 Our impact on every destination we visit affects the future of that society – so “leave it better than you found it” as my mom always says.

 Our desire to travel and explore is innate, but we need to be accountable and kind in our actions.

-First, how to be a bad tourist:
+First, How to be a Bad Tourist:

-Disrespecting landmarks by climbing on ancient ruins, touching fragile monuments and natural formations, you can cause permanent destruction and alter the course of history.
+Disrespecting landmarks by climbing on ancient ruins, and touching fragile monuments and natural formations, you can cause permanent destruction and alter the course of history.
 We’ve seen people erode the Cliffs of Moher in Ireland by climbing too close to the edge – dangerous and detrimental.
 Snorkelers and scuba-divers touching precious coral in the Caribbean ruins that fragile marine life for decades to come.

 If you are riding an elephant, posing with a tiger, petting a python, it’s highly likely that animal has been held caged, drugged, beaten into trained submission.
 Paying for and attending these exploitive circuses only fuels the demand and continues the cruelty to exotic and endangered animals.
+Pursuing marine life or animals can cause aggressive behavior, or at least confusion, with wildlife.

 Posing for selfies with orphans and natives for your amusement may be exploitive.
 Instead, recognize their hardships and hunger, and be respectful and generous.

-Next, how to be a good tourist:
+Next, How to be a Good Tourist:

 Get off the beaten path.
 Find smaller local destinations where you can contribute to the economy directly with your tourist dollars.